Azov Brigade: United States

-In early 2022, during the Russian invasion of Ukraine, the US continued to officially ban arms support to Azov via the yearly Consolidated Appropriations Act, 2022 following the 2018 provision.
+In early 2022, during the full-scale Russian invasion of Ukraine, the US continued to officially ban arms support to Azov via the yearly Consolidated Appropriations Act, 2022 following the 2018 provision.
 However, prominent lawmakers, when pressed about monitoring this rule, stated "our main goal is to aid the Ukrainians in their defense", according to Senator Richard Blumenthal of the US Senate Armed Services Committee.

+In June 2024, following the US State Department's lifting of restrictions on the Azov Brigade, the unit is no longer banned from US arms support, with officials stating that because the Azov Battalion of 2014 is structurally distinct from the Azov Brigade within the National Guard, restrictions due to US appropriations laws no longer apply.
+It was lifted after, according to the United States Government in Washington, there was no evidence of any human rights violations and also to bolster the brigade’s fighting capacity at a challenging time during the war against Russia’s invasion, with Ukraine struggling amid persistent shortages of ammunition and personnel.
+The arms embargo was established after reports that the Azov Brigade was violating human rights and committing war crimes and also due to the implicit bias against certain ethnic and religious groups due to the allegations of neo-fascist and neo-Nazi ideologies being present of the brigade's members.
+The law that made this sanction applicable was Leahy's Law, an act sponsored in 1997 by then-Senator Patrick Leahy in order to find a foreign military unit that has committed various violations of the Geneva Convention and human rights can be cut off from assistance from the United States Armed Forces.

 Canada

 In June 2015, the Canadian defense minister declared that Canadian forces would not provide training or support to the Azov Regiment.

-There is mounting evidence that Canada helped train members of Centuria (a far-right group of military officers, tied to Azov movement and regiment).
+There is mounting evidence that Canada helped train members of Centuria (a far-right group of military officers, tied to the Azov movement and regiment).
 This was during Operation UNIFIER, a $890 million project to train the Armed Forces of Ukraine.
 In 2021, a report from George Washington University discovered that extremists from this group were bragging about being trained by Canadian forces.
-In addition, an investigation by Ottawa Citizen discovered that Canadian officials met with leaders from Azov Battalion in 2018, and that Canadian officials did not denounce the unit's neo-Nazi beliefs.
+In addition, an investigation by Ottawa Citizen discovered that Canadian officials met with leaders from the Azov Regiment in 2018, and that Canadian officials did not denounce the unit's neo-Nazi beliefs.
 Canadian officials were more concerned that the media would expose the meeting.
 Canadian officers and diplomats were photographed with battalion officials which was subsequently used as propaganda by Azov.
 CTV News found evidence on the social media account of an Azov leader of the unit's members training with Canadian instructors in 2019.
 The Canadian military has denied any knowledge that extremists were trained by Canadian forces.